Volatility Clustering: The Core of Our Process

 Picture it like weather: A sunny day rarely explodes into a hurricane overnight, but once the storm hits, it lingers, spawning more rain and wind.

-If you look at daily percentage changes in this graph you’ll see long, sleepy stretches followed by bursts of volatility.
+If you look at daily percentage changes in this graph you’ll see long, sleepy stretches followed by long bursts of volatility.

 That’s volatility clustering.
-It’s the heartbeat of market stress.

 Why It Happens